There’s always time to remember your childhood dreams and make them happen!

 You can easily buy train tickets and park entrance tickets on the spot, no worries.
 Once you arrive in Günzburg, a shuttle bus takes you from the train station to Legoland in about 15-20 minutes, and you don’t have to pay anything if you show your online reservation to the park.

-Finally, getting there was a dream come true.
+Finally, getting there is a dream come true.

 Did you know that the park used over 50 million lego bricks?
 Or that the LEGO word comes from the Danish expression “leg godt” (play well)?

 For us, the highlight of Legoland was Miniland, where major European cities and landscapes are built in lego.
 Simply A-M-A-Z-I-N-G!

 You can actually make many of the vehicles/animals/people move by hitting a button.
 Star Wars fans won’t be disappointed: a large Yoda and Darth Vader are expecting you.

 Step by step, we discover the other surprises of the park and the age is simply fading away:

 - The Pirate Land – boat ride where you shoot targets using a water gun

 - Lego Factory – tour of how lego bricks are made

 - The Observation Tower – 40+ m high rotation tower with a panoramic view